 Through the teaching of history we enable the pupils to develop an awareness of the past and the way in which it differs from the present.
+Whilst engaging in this subject, the children will gain a coherent knowledge and understanding of Britain's past and that of the wider world.

-Pupils have an opportunity to learn about the past from a range of sources, including the use of artefacts, pictures, photographs, visits, written sources, computer based materials and from visitors to school.
+Pupils have an opportunity to learn about the past from a range of sources, encouraging them to be curious, to ask questions, to think critically, to analyse evidence including the use of artefacts, pictures, photographs, visits, written sources, computer based materials and from visitors to school.
 Children are taught a sense of chronology and to learn about changes in everyday life over long periods of time.
-We introduce children to historical personalities and events through stories, poetry, Photographs, paintings and television, at local, national and world levels.
+We introduce children to historical personalities and events through stories, poetry, photographs, paintings and television, at local, national and world levels.
 Drama activities are planned to support children to gain a better understanding of life in the past.